UK Beat Struggling Lithuania

 Pandanet

-In the third match of the season, our team had a great win against a team from the Netherlands, winning three games to one.
-This meant the team was 5th in the B-League.
+In the fifth match of the season, our team lost against Switzerland, dropping to sixth position in the B-League.

 Last updated Tue Jan 05 2021.